 - You transport more than 15 passengers not for compensation

 For most owner-operators with a semi truck, box truck, or hotshot rig — you need one.
+Read our guide on hotshot trucking getting started if you are planning a hotshot operation.

 - USDOT number: Identifies you as a motor carrier for safety purposes.
 Required for most commercial operators.
+Free to get.

 - MC number (Motor Carrier number): Gives you authority to transport regulated commodities for hire across state lines.
 Required if you want to haul freight for brokers.
+Costs $300 to apply.

 How to get a USDOT number — step by step